Capital punishment: Ancient Greece

-Protagoras (whose thought is reported by Plato) criticised the principle of revenge, because once the damage is done it cannot be cancelled by any action.
-So, if the death penalty is to be imposed by society, it is only to protect the latter against the criminal or for a dissuasive purpose.
+Protagoras (whose thought is reported by Plato) criticised the principle of revenge, because once the damage is done, it cannot be cancelled by any action.
+So, if the death penalty is to be imposed by society, it is only to protect society against the criminal or for a dissuasive purpose.
 "The only right that Protagoras knows is therefore human right, which, established and sanctioned by a sovereign collectivity, identifies itself with positive or the law in force of the city.
 In fact, it finds its guarantee in the death penalty which threatens all those who do not respect it."

-Plato saw the death penalty as a means of purification, because crimes are a "defilement".
-Thus, in the Laws, he considered necessary the execution of the animal or the destruction of the object which caused the death of a man by accident.
-For the murderers, he considered that the act of homicide is not natural and is not fully consented by the criminal.
-Homicide is thus a disease of the soul, which must be reeducated as much as possible, and, as a last resort, sentence to death if no rehabilitation is possible.
+Plato saw the death penalty as a means of purification, because crimes were a "defilement".
+Thus, in the Laws, he considered it necessary to execute the animal or destroy the object that caused the death of a man by accident.
+For the murderers, he considered that the act of homicide was not natural and was not fully consented to by the criminal.
+Homicide is thus a disease of the soul, which must be reeducated as much as possible, and, as a last resort, sentenced to death if no rehabilitation is possible.

 According to Aristotle, for whom free will is proper to man, a person is responsible for their actions.
-If there was a crime, a judge must define the penalty allowing the crime to be annulled by compensating it.
-This is how pecuniary compensation appeared for criminals the least recalcitrant and whose rehabilitation is deemed possible.
+If there was a crime, a judge must determine the penalty, allowing the crime to be annulled by compensation.
+This is how pecuniary compensation appeared for criminals, the least recalcitrant, and whose rehabilitation was deemed possible.
 However, for others, he argued, the death penalty is necessary.

-This philosophy aims on the one hand to protect society and on the other hand to compensate to cancel the consequences of the crime committed.
-It inspired Western criminal law until the 17th century, a time when the first reflections on the abolition of the death penalty appeared.
+This philosophy aims, on the one hand, to protect society and, on the other, to compensate for the consequences of the crime.
+It influenced Western criminal law until the 17th century, when the first reflections on abolishing the death penalty emerged.